 - For job and volunteer applicants:

-- your bank account details, tax and residency status
+- your bank account details and tax and residency status

 - references from previous employers or educational institutions

-- contact details for your family members and next of kin
+- contact details for you, and any next of kin

 - information concerning your health and medical conditions